 - 1. There may be cobwebs on your systems.
-After weeks of stagnation and neglect, you should expect to find some elements of your system are rusty or in disrepair.
-In addition, cached data like endpoint logs, backups or backdated updates may be pushed all at once when users connect again, causing additional strain on your infrastructure.
-Consider staging the return to office work so that these kinks can be identified and ironed out without causing too much disruption. - 2.
+After weeks Prioritize the business functions and move carefully of stagnation and neglect, you should expect to find some elements of your system are rusty or in to business as usual. disrepair.
+In addition, cached data like endpoint logs, Document as much as possible and ask other teams backups or backdated updates may be pushed all at to do the same. once when users connect again, causing additional Conduct a risk assessment. strain on your infrastructure.
+Consider staging the return to office work so that these kinks can be Notification and communication identified and ironed out without causing too much disruption. - 2.
 A lot of data will be locally stored and not yet saved to safe enterprise repositories.
-Make it a priority to have secure and reliable locations ready for users to dump their data to reduce your reliance on endpoints as quickly as possible. - 3.
-Unless you have been able to address some of the fundamental challenges of endpoint protection, detection and vulnerability management during this time, you should expect that some enterprise mobile endpoints will return to the office in a compromised state.
-This is not an entirely new problem, but it's a challenge we seldom face on such scale.
-There is no simple, single solution to dealing with this risk, but some thought should be given to how potentially compromised endpoints are dealt with as they return to the corporate network. - 4.
-As previously suggested, a staged return program would allow IT and security operators to deal with the challenge in smaller chunks.
-Various endpoint security technologies (like Network Access Control -NAC) will allow endpoints to be isolated and checked for compliance before they are fully connected to the network.
-If it's feasible, the opportunity to reprovision endpoints from a safe and current build standard is worth considering.
+Make it a priority to have secure and reliable locations ready for users to dump their data to reduce your reliance endpoints as quickly as possible. - 3.
+Unless you have been able to address some of the government authorities. fundamental challenges of endpoint protection, detection and vulnerability management during this Work with the crisis management team, or if none time, you should expect that some enterprise mobile exists, with your public relations, marketing, and endpoints will return to the office in a compromised legal departments to notify customers if there are state.
+This is not an entirely new problem, but it's a security related changes (such as fraud and security challenge we seldom face on such scale.
+There is notification procedures, bug bounty etc.). no simple, single solution to dealing with this risk, but some thought should be given to how potentially Change control compromised endpoints are dealt with as they return Initiate change control procedure for each of the to the corporate network. - 4.
+As previously suggested, a staged return program would allow IT and security operators to deal with Conduct a lessons learnt session and update the the challenge in smaller chunks.
+Various endpoint BCP plan and scenarios accordingly. security technologies (like Network Access Control -NAC) will allow endpoints to be isolated and checked Technical Security Measures for compliance before they are fully connected to End-user device security- review patching the network.
+If it's feasible, the opportunity to reand secure configuration before connecting provision endpoints from a safe and current build to the network (Quarantine zone, compromise standard is worth considering. assessments, and Host IPS deployment).